Bay Ridge, Brooklyn: Politics

 For many years, Bay Ridge has been a relatively conservative enclave of Brooklyn.
 Mike Long, who served as chairman of the Conservative Party of New York from 1988 to 2019, owned a liquor store and resided in the district.
 The community is also considered a Republican stronghold.
 An exception was Democrat Sal Albanese, who was elected to the neighborhood's City Council seat in 1983, defeating the 21-year incumbent Republican-Conservative Minority Leader Angelo G. Arculeo, and went on to represent the district for 15 years.
 After the 1990 census, the area was split into two Assembly districts to eliminate a Republican Assembly Seat.
 The political landscape began to change with population shifts over the 1990s and early 2000s, when the multigenerational white ethnic population began to die or move from the area.

 The community supported the Democratic Party during many presidential elections.
-In the 2010s, the neighborhood increasingly supported Democrats, such as City Councilmember Justin Brannan (elected in 2017). and state senator Andrew Gounardes (elected in 2018, defeating longtime Republican Marty Golden).
+In the 2010s, the neighborhood increasingly supported Democrats, such as City Councilmembers Justin Brannan (elected in 2017) and Kayla Santosuosso (elected in 2025) and state senator Andrew Gounardes (elected in 2018, defeating longtime Republican Marty Golden).

 The neighborhood is part of New York's 11th congressional district, represented by Republican Nicole Malliotakis as of 2021.
 It is also part of the 26th State Senate district, represented by Gounardes, and the 46th, 51st and 64th State Assembly districts, represented respectively by Republican Alec Brook-Krasny, Democrat Marcela Mitaynes and Republican Michael Tannousis.